asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

 └── theme.json
 ~~~~

 However, in practise it's nice to have template parts like headers, footers, sidebars or templates for single block posts and pages.
+Also a functions.php file may come in handy, if you want to include JavaScript libraries or CSS-files.

  ## Sample Theme